 With personalised medicine, stem cells and the prospect of gene editing at the forefront of healthcare research, it has never been more exciting to be a biomedical scientist.

 This MSc combines cutting-edge theory with the practical, applied skills you'll need to become an effective researcher or industry specialist.
 Our teaching draws directly from our research, meaning you'll be working with academics who are leading in the field.
-You'll benefit from state-of-the-art facilities and expertise spanning several areas relevant to molecular medicine, including cancer, immunology, microbiology, neuroscience and parasitology.
+You'll benefit from state-of-the-art facilities in the York Biomedical Research Institute and expertise spanning several areas relevant to molecular medicine, including cancer, immunology, microbiology, neuroscience and parasitology.

 This course is an ideal next step for students with a BSc who are interested in pursuing a career in research or industry.

 You will complete 180 credits over the year, including 40 credits of research-led taught modules, and 50 credits of valuable skills training which will prepare you for the 90 credit Independent Study Module in which you will carry out a laboratory research project.

 You will undertake a 20 credit introductory module in relevant research topics (currently under review) together with the following compulsory modules: